Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 River Crossings (August to November) – Mara River Crossings

-For most travelers, the river crossings are the main draw of the wildebeest migration.
+For most travellers, the river crossings are the main draw of the wildebeest migration.

 The Mara River, located in the northern Serengeti and Masai Mara, is the most famous and popular river crossing among tourists.
-The Masai Mara migration sees wildebeests crossing the river heading north to enter the Masai Mara National Reserve.
+The Masai Mara migration sees wildebeest crossing the crocodile-infested river heading north to enter the Masai Mara National Reserve.

 Mara River, Northern Serengeti